Dajo321/Deadfire-Full-Respec/README.md

 Pillars of Eternity II: Deadfire mod based on the BepInEx framework.

-⚠️ This mod is in early development.
-Please make sure to backup your save files before installing and read the **Known Gaps** and **To Be Tested Sections** to learn more about what works and what doesn't.

 This mod turns the shop character respec system into a full character recreation from level 1 with default selections pulled from the character's existing data.

 This is currently only tested for the Player character and custom Adventurer characters.
 I have a strong feeling this currently breaks Companion and Sidekick character respec.

+## ⚠️ Disclaimer

+This mod is in early development.
+Please make sure to backup your save files before installing and read the **Known Gaps** and **To Be Tested Sections** to learn more about what works and what doesn't.

 ## Defaults From Existing Character